JeongHyunJin/Pix2PixHD/Readme.md

 <br/>

 * Flags: see *Pix2PixHD_Options.py* for all the training and test flags.
->    Before running the model, you have to check and adjust the options for the input and target dataset.
+>    Before running the model, you have to check or adjust the options for the input and target dataset.

       # data option
       --input_ch: 1 (default)